ScrimpyCat/CommonGameKit/src/scripting/README.md

     { "type": "expression", "value": nil }
     { "type": "custom", "value": nil }

+For custom type names, to provide a relevant name the type can be suffixed with that name. e.g. `custom:name`, `{ "type": "custom:texture" }`.
+For all the standard types that use string values, the values are formatted to follow the naming conventions. e.g. `{ "type": "atom", "value": "test" } //=> :test`, `{ "type": "atom", "value": ":test" } //=> ::test`.

 Examples

     {//base level
         "functions": [
             {
                 "name": "+",
+                "return": { "type": "number" },
                 "args": [
                     { "repeat": [{ "type": "number" }] }
                 ]